 Ginseng hypotension is probably not worse ...

-... it does not even improve
+... nor does it improve